DewSam/Data-Analysis-Unicorn-datasets-Python/README.md

 The aim of this analysis is to answer below questions:

-1- What is the total number of unicorns in each industry/country?
+1- What is the total number of unicorns in each industry/country? <br>
-2- For each industry, what is the average ROI and Time to be unicorn for the companies in that industry?
+2- For each industry, what is the average ROI and Time to be unicorn for the companies in that industry? <br>
-3- What is the average valuation, funding in each industry/country?
+3- What is the average valuation, funding in each industry/country? <br>